 Each student is required to give a presentation of today's technology-related innovation in the beginning of the class.
+After the presentation is a brief class discussion and/or Q&A, where students have an opportunity to interact with the presenters.
 The order of presentation will be randomly assigned.
 Each student will present a case of innovation that was not previously presented by other students in this course.
 The presentation should last up to 10 minutes, so students should keep the presentation precise.
 The presentation is in the format of PowerPoint slides.
-Each presentation may be followed by Q&A. The presentation includes the following content:
+The presentation includes the following content: